 It’s a cruel fact of life: fried food is so good for your tastebuds (and nucleus accumbens), and so not-great for pretty much all the rest of you.
 Sure, you can bake things instead of frying them, but it’s just not the same.
 Enter: the air fryer.
 Is it worth getting one?
 That depends—but Prime Day sales could certainly be one motivating factor.

 After being inundated with slow cooker and Instant Pot content from every corner of the internet, you may have kitchen gadget fatigue by now, but allegedly, this other wunder-appliance can turn out all the crispy, crunchy fried foods you love with way less fat.
-(And despite its many virtues and seemingly miraculous culinary capabilities, the Instant Pot does not yet have a crisping function, in the form of an air fryer lid attachment; the Duo Crisp is currently on sale for $99 at Walmart.
+(Despite its many virtues and seemingly miraculous culinary capabilities, the Instant Pot only very recently got a crisping function, in the form of an air fryer lid attachment; the Duo Crisp is currently on sale for $99 at Walmart.
 There’s also now a stand-alone Instant Pot air fryer too.)